 The Great Foreshore Ride (12km)

-See the candy cane stripes of Mersey Bluff, the Devonport City Centre and the Mersey River in one spectacular ride.
-Featuring a path wide enough for walkers and cyclists alike, the Great Foreshore Ride is a chance to explore the gateway to Tasmania.
+See the candy cane stripes of Mersey Bluff, the Devonport City Centre and the Mersey River all in one spectacular ride.
+Featuring a path wide enough for walkers and cyclists alike, the Great Foreshore Ride is a chance to explore this gateway to Tasmania.

 Trail: The Great Foreshore Ride

 Pipeline Track (24km)

 Pipeline Track is easily one of the most scenic rides around Hobart, especially for those looking for an easy cruise.
 Not long into the ride the Derwent River appears and it won't be long before your overlooking Mount Nelson.
 Don't stop for too long, though, as dense, sheltered forest and the famous Cathedral Rock are also along this trail.
 After you've reached here, follow the path to Wellington Falls.